Klyuchevsky District: Geography

 Klyuchevsky District lies in the Kulunda Plain; flat steppe landscape dominates the area.
-There are no major rivers running through the district, but there are 26 significant lakes, including Krivaya Puchina, Shukyrtuz, Petukhovo, Petukhovskoye and Kurichye.
+There are no major rivers running through the district, but there are 26 significant lakes, including Krivaya Puchina, Shukyrtuz, Petukhovo (near Petukhi), Petukhovo (near Severka) and Kurichye.
 52% of the area is arable land for crops, another 20% used in pasture, and the southwest corner of the district is forested.
 Klyuchevsky District lies about 350 km to the southwest of the city of Novosibirsk, 280 km west of the regional city of Barnaul, and 2,600 km east of Moscow.
 The district measures 60 km (north–south), and 60 km (west–east); its total area is 3,042 km2 (about 2% of Altai Krai).
 The administrative center is the town of Klyuchi in the west-center of the district, on the one major road running north–south through the district.

 The district is located on the western border Altai Krai and is bordered to the north by Kulundinsky District, to the east by Rodinsky District, to the south by Mikhaylovsky District, and to the west by the Pavlodar Region of Kazakhstan.